aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/flatten-pdf/_index.md

 2. On the other hand, if the FormFieldBehaviour property is set to `FormFieldBehaviour.Interactive`, form fields in the PDF document will remain interactive.
 This means that users can fill out the form fields and make changes.
 3. In Aspose.HTML, the **default value** for the FormFieldBehaviour property is `FormFieldBehaviour.Interactive`.
 If the FormFieldBehaviour property is not explicitly set, form fields in the PDF document will remain interactive, allowing users to fill out and edit them.

 {{% alert color="primary" %}}
+You can download the complete C# examples and data files from [**GitHub.**](https://github.com/aspose-html/Aspose.HTML-Documentation/tree/main/content/tests-net)

-Aspose.HTML offers free online [**Converters**](https://products.aspose.app/html/conversion) for converting HTML, XHTML, MHTML, EPUB, XML and Markdown files to a variety of popular formats.
+Aspose.HTML offers free online [**Converters**](https://products.aspose.app/html/conversion) for converting HTML, XHTML, MHTML, EPUB, XML, and Markdown files to various popular formats.
 You can easily convert  [HTML to PDF,](https://products.aspose.app/html/conversion/html-to-pdf) [HTML to JPG,](https://products.aspose.app/html/conversion/html-to-jpg) [SVG to PDF,](https://products.aspose.app/svg/conversion/svg-to-pdf) [MHTML to PDF,](https://products.aspose.app/html/conversion/mhtml-to-pdf) or [MD to HTML.](https://products.aspose.app/html/conversion/md-to-html) Just select the file, choose the format to convert, and you're done.
 It's fast and completely free!
 {{% /alert %}}